matthewfritz/race-around-the-kingdom/README.md

 In order to view the project in your browser, please open the `index.html` file in this repository.

+The project is also available live on GitHub Pages at [https://matthewfritz.github.io/race-around-the-kingdom](https://matthewfritz.github.io/race-around-the-kingdom).

 ## Table of Contents

 * [File List](#file-list)